 Smart Cause Marketing Content is no longer the purview of big businesses.
 It’s now an era of social responsibility, even for small businesses.
 Cause-marketing has become something that gets brands instant brownie points in any content marketing, and especially on the social media.
 Customers who watch brands’ social postings want to know if these brands share their desire to make change happen in this world by supporting important causes.

 Content marketing represents a marketing concept where “giving” rules, and a brand seen as generous to a noble cause, and encouraging others also to be the same way, gets immediately placed higher in the eyes of those who are active online.
 In fact, if your business or brand doesn’t stand for a resounding cause, consumers may switch to your competitors, especially if your competitors are doing greater things for universal good than your brand.
-We have picked 3 terrific content marketing examples for you here that can inspire your small business to pick a big cause and while make your success, also do a lot of good.
+We have picked 3 terrific Content Marketing Examples for you here, that can inspire your small business to pick a big cause.
+While you make your success, you can also do a lot of good.

 Before we get to the examples a few points on cause marketing!

 A brand must pick a cause that’s aligned to its values, and significant to its target audience.

 To find the right cause to support, ask questions and do research.
 For example, the personal care brand Dove, found from research that only two percent of women around the world described themselves as beautiful.
 In light of this information, Dove launched the campaign #realbeauty to tell all the women of the world that they should appreciate their own unique beauty, and forget the unrealistic and unattainable standards of what is projected by society as beautiful.